jobinthompu/Confluent-Dev-Day/README.md

 ![alt tag]

 On the ‘configure test event’ pop-up provide below json record, which in below format with fields listed for function to run.
 Provide a name for the test event and click Save to create test event.

+	{
+  	"BOOTSTRAP_SERVERS": "<YOUR_KAFKA_BOOTSTRAP_SERVER>",
+  	"API_KEY": "<YOUR_KAFKA_API_KEY>",
+  	"API_SECRET": "<YOUR_KAFKA_API_SECRET>",
+  	"SR_URL": " <YOUR_SCHEMA_REGISTRY_URL>",
+  	"SR_AUTH_KEY": "<YOUR_SCHEMA_REGISTRY_KEY>",
+  	"SR_AUTH_SECRET": "<YOUR_SCHEMA_REGISTRY_SECRET>",
+  	"BUCKET": "streaming-data-repo",
+  	"TOPIC": " redtopic"
+	}

+![alt tag]

+Once saved, click test again to launch the function to stream data into the Kafka Topic provided in the configuration.
+Once clicked the function will run for 2minutes before it times out.
+[Timeout can be adjusted in the lambda configuration from console itself, its set to make sure streaming is stopped to avoid resource consumption]

+Now let’s navigate to Redshift Query Editor from AWS console to verify the data loaded into the Table.
+The table will be having the same name as the topic if you left the redshift connector configurations to default.

+Once On the Redshift Query Editor, select the cluster and login with redshift cluster credentials provided earlier.
+Select the ‘Public’ Schema and choose the table ‘redtopic’ and right click and choose option ‘Preview Data’.

+![alt tag]

+You should be able to view the data streamed by the redshift connector.
+You may query the data or connect to Amazon QuickSight to start  visualizing it.
+With this we have come to end of this blog post.

+## Clean Up

+- Once you complete the exercise go ahead and delete the Topic/Cluster you created in confluent cloud not to incur any unwanted resource consumption
+- When you finish also remember to clean up all AWS resources that you created using AWS CloudFormation.
+Use the AWS CloudFormation console or AWS CLI to delete the stack named “Confluent-Redshift-Connector”.

+## Conclusion

+In this post, we learned about Confluent Cloud, its Architecture and how it can help you stream data from Kafka topics to Redshift with Kafka connect.
+Did hands-on steps to launch a Redshift Cluster, Created a Kafka Cluster in Confluent Cloud, setup Redshift connector and streamed data directly into Redshift Table.
+Confluent Cloud offers a serverless experience with elastic scaling and pricing that charges only for what you stream.
+If you would like to learn more about Confluent Cloud , Sign-Up for a Confluent Cloud Account